duanegoodner/dispatch-model-benchmarks/README.md

 | CRTP                  | Expensive        |  1.004e+09 |             966 |       9.618e-07 |

 #### ✅ Observations:
-- **Runtime Polymorphism (RP) has significantly higher instruction and branch counts** compared to CRTP/Concepts.
+- **Runtime Polymorphism (RP) has significantly higher branch counts** compared to CRTP/Concepts (8x higher for FMA, and 27x higher for Expensive).
-- **RP Expensive requires 4.3x more instructions than RP FMA**, which aligns with the added branching complexity.
-- **Branching in RP Expensive is 3.4x higher than RP FMA**, further highlighting control flow overhead.
 - Branch prediction misses are low across all conditions.

 ---